top of page

 3. Praise and motivate yourself

-Do you expect perfection from your children or others in your life?
+Do you expect perfection from your children, clients, supervisees, or others?
 My guess is no. Why, then, do we expect perfection from ourselves?
 It's time to reset that kind of destructive thinking.
-The next time you make a mistake, treat yourself like you would treat your child.
-Consider the use of comforting phrases and feelings you would use to reassure your child in a similar circumstance, as well as the type of support that you would offer them, and extend that same grace to yourself.
+The next time you make a mistake, treat yourself like you would treat someone else.
+Consider the comforting phrases and feelings you would use to reassure your child or client in a similar circumstance, as well as the type of support you would offer them, and extend that same grace to yourself.

 book the high 5 habit

-This has never been an easy feat for me, personally.
+This has never been easy for me.
 I have always been incredibly self-critical.
 The High 5 Habit by Mel Robbins is a wonderful read on cultivating a positive self-image.
 I highly recommend it if this is an area of self-care that you are personally struggling with.

 You can even read it for free with a free month of